Or if you'd like to get in touch ...

 Celebrating bright writing and enriching human exchange through a fresh injection of original phrasing and overlooked gems.
 All captured during decades of attentive reading and occasional thinking.
 If it helps flush plodding prose and general drivel out of the linguistic gene pool, so much the better – launched in 2016.

 Building the most sparkling, scholarly and sweeping online treasury to promote the appreciation of fools and jesters throughout history and across the world.
-We will draw on thousands of stories, images and quotations in a dozen or so languages, amassed when researching the book of the same name – launching 1 April, obviously.
+We will draw on thousands of stories, images and quotations in a dozen or so languages, amassed when researching the book of the same name – launched in 2019, no fooling.

 Project 004 - still under the bonnet